dwyl/phoenix-chat-example/presence.md

 ```

 With the information of both of these objects,
-we can construct our online user list!
+we can construct our online person list!

 We use metadata like `phx_ref`
 [(which uniquely identifies the metadata for a given key)](https://hexdocs.pm/phoenix/Phoenix.Presence.html#c:list/1)
-and the username of the user
+and the name of the person
 **to act as an `id` of the element to be added to the list**.
 This way,
-whenever a user leaves,
+whenever a person leaves,
 we remove the element from the list
 by this `id`.